Connect with others who understand.

 2. Cancer

-Cancer is another leading cause of death for both the general population and for people with MS. Studies suggest lung cancer is one of the most deadly cancers for people with MS. Breast and colorectal cancer are also high on the list for the number of deaths they cause.
-Notably, the risk of dying from cancer among people with MS is not necessarily higher than that of the general population.
+Cancer is another leading cause of death for both the general population and people with MS. But the risk of dying from cancer among people with MS is not necessarily higher than that of the general population.
+Studies suggest lung cancer is one of the most deadly cancers for people with MS. Breast and colorectal cancer are also high on the list.
 Research on this topic has yielded mixed results.
-Some studies suggest a higher risk of certain cancers, such as bladder, prostate, and breast cancer, while others indicate a potential protective effect against some types of cancer for those with MS.
+Some studies suggest that people with MS have a slightly higher risk of certain cancers, such as bladder, prostate, and breast cancer, although researchers note that this link may be due to the increased MRI screening that people with MS undergo to monitor their condition.
+Other studies suggest that MS may have a potential protective effect against some types of cancer.

 The relationship between MS and cancer is complicated.
 MS is often treated with medications that suppress part of the immune system to protect the nervous system.
 Although these treatments are critical for slowing down the MS disease course, they can also come with side effects.
-One potential side effect of dampening the immune system is lowering the body’s defenses against other threats, including cancer in some cases.
+One potential side effect of a suppressed immune system is lowering defenses against other threats, which can sometimes include cancer.
 However, some of the disease-modifying therapies (DMTs) for MS may actually help fight off cancer.
 Researchers still aren’t quite sure how all of these different factors may play into the development of cancer in people with MS.

 Fortunately, you and your neurology team have a lot of different DMTs to choose from for treating MS. Your health care provider will look at your specific situation, including your individual and family medical history, to help weigh the risks and benefits of different drugs.